 Montana Lettering Inc, formerly Montana Wooden Lettering Inc., began business in 1999, being one of the first companies on the internet to produce and sell wooden letters for sign making.
 With no formal training in woodworking or the sign business, we actually got our start after creating from scrap wood, a wooden sign for the gateway at our modest Montana homestead, which we hoped would earn us a few dollars doing computer repairs.
 Folks would stop by and compliment us on the sign we made and asking us to make signs for their homesteads.
 We did so by cutting up the old abandoned farm house next to our property, turning all the usable wood into sign letters.

 From humble beginnings ..

-In March of 2001, Nick Harder, reporter for the Orange County Register, Ca., came across our website and ran an article on us, without our knowledge, permission or input and making up everything he didn't know about us, all the while "quoting us", and characterizing us as "just a guy cranking them out for reasonable prices".
-The article was syndicated across the nation, picked up by the NY Times, The Chicago Tribune and a host of other newspapers, the phones started ringing off the hook.
+Orders for our goods trickled in at a slow but steady pace and pretty soon, having exhausted all the usable wood on the property next door, we were forced to buy wood.
+Then, in March of 2001, Nick Harder, reporter for the Orange County Register, Ca., came across our website and ran an article on us, without our knowledge, permission or input and making up everything he didn't know about us, all the while "quoting us", and characterizing us as "just a guy cranking them out for reasonable prices".
+The article was syndicated across the nation, picked up by the NY Times, The Chicago Tribune and a host of other newspapers.
+The phones started ringing off the hook!!